AmyangXYZ/GhostTunnel-Go/README.md

 #### Windows

-Simply run the client_win.exe.
+Simply run the client.exe.
 But I strongly recommend to use [P4wnP1](https://github.com/mame82/P4wnP1_aloa) to ship it!

 ## Demo